 From these diagrams, it can be seen that the gas path of a Lancashire boiler differs from that of its predecessor, the Cornish boiler, in that the hot gasses from the fire pass under the boiler first, then back down the sides.
 With the Cornish boiler, they go down the sides first then back down under it.
 Thus, a Lancashire boiler has two fire damper plates, one in each side flue, compared to the Cornish boiler’s single damper plate in the under-flue.

 The original Lancashire boilers at Crofton differed slightly from the above design, in that they had Fox’s corrugated furnace tubes which although better at resisting crushing pressures and transferring heat, were not able to act as end reinforcements.
 These boilers were therefore fitted with massive nutted stays that ran their length.
-These stays can be seen on the sectioned example at the entrance to Crofton’s cafe.
+These stays can be seen on the sectioned example in Crofton’s Side Boiler House.
 This latter boiler is particularly interesting, in that it has a ‘Cornish’ gas path (i.e. it has only one, central damper plate).
 This modification was probably adopted because the boiler was installed over the bed of the Cornish boiler that preceded it.

 Corrugated furnace tubes were introduced on some later boilers to help prevent crushing as working steam pressures increased.
 Another type of design, that was introduced for the same reason, was the use of short, flanged tube segments, known as Adamson Rings, after their inventor.